xin-xia/xin-xia.github.io/index.md

 I am  an ARC DECRA Fellow and a lecturer (equivalent to U.S. assistant professor) at the Faculty of Information Technology, Monash University, Australia.
 Prior to joining Monash University, I was a post-doctoral research fellow in the software practices lab at the University of British Columbia in Canada,  with a specialization in software analytics and mining software repositories.
 My advisors are Prof. [Gail C. Murphy] and Prof. [Reid Holmes].
 From 2014 to 2017, I was a research assistant professor at College of Computer Science and Technology, Zhejiang University, China.

 I got my Ph.D degree in June 2014 from College of Computer Science and Technology,  Zhejiang University, China.
-I was very fortunate to work under the supervision of  Prof. Xiaohu Yang, and Prof. Jianling Sun.
+I was very fortunate to work under the supervision of  Prof. Xiaohu Yang  and Prof. Jianling Sun.
 From July, 2012 to January,2014, I was a visiting student of Prof. [David Lo] in Singapore Management Universiy.

 To help developers and testers improve their productivity, my current research focuses on data science for software engineering, i.e., mining and analyzing